Within the essence of totally pure awakened mind,

 A universal objective of life is the creative pursuit of happiness.
-How each person defines happiness differs, but the fundamental nature of that pursuit is an imagined perpetual state of satisfaction, unending sublime ease.
+How each person may define happiness differs, but the fundamental nature of that pursuit is an imagined perpetual state of satisfaction, unending sublime ease.
 Isn’t this the objective of life — and also a universally recognized illusion?
-We know the opposite of perpetual bliss is reality: happiness is all too fleeting, interspersed with varying degrees of difficulty, pain and suffering.
+We know the opposite of perpetual bliss is reality: happiness is all too fleeting, interspersed with varying degrees of struggle, pain and suffering.

 Spontaneous Presence might be a little more comprehensible if we recall that a moment in time is infinitely divisible.
-Regardless of how small an increment of time we choose, it is still divisible, eventually disappearing completely into an indeterminate quantum, a virtual timeless state.
+Regardless of how small an increment of time we choose, it is still divisible, eventually disappearing completely into an indeterminate quantum, a timeless state.
 If there is no substance to time, how could there be any immutable substance to anything else–either in the micro-moments of the biological matrix or in the vast spaciousness of mind?
-Nothing we see is substantial.
+Nothing we see or feel or imagine is substantial.
 We might be temporarily fooled by our senses, but they are equally illusory and insubstantial.
 Thus, the essence of every phenomenon is empty.
-There is no substance whatsoever to be found.
+There is no substance whatsoever there.
+It is all emptiness.

-Where (or what) is the “I” in all of this?
-Whatever “we” are as biological entities, with unique individual and aggregate intelligence, a unique history and the capacity to reflect on our actions, we are having difficulty reading the messages coming from the matrix of the biological world over which we (mistakenly) assume mastery, as well as the messages coming from the matrix of consciousness, which are also calling us to awaken from our delusions of individuality.
+Where, or what, then, is the “I” in all of this?
+Whatever “we” are as biological entities, with unique individual and aggregate intelligence, a unique history and the capacity to reflect on our actions, we are having difficulty reading the messages coming from the matrix of the biological world over which we (mistakenly) envision ourselves as masters, as well as the messages coming from the matrix of consciousness, which is also calling us to awaken from our delusions of individuality.

 Though the view should be as vast as the sky, keep your conduct as fine as barley flour.